-In most applications, you will use R-13 kraft-faced fiberglass insulation rolls for 2x4 stud walls and R-19 for 2x6 walls:
+In most applications, you will use R-13 kraft-faced fiberglass insulation rolls for 2x4 stud walls and R-19 for 2x6 walls.
+This type of pairing ensures that the insulation is neither too loose nor too tightly packed within the walls.

 |Insulation Type||Thickness of Insulation Itself||Appropriate For Wall Type:|